aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/hiding-and-showing-rows-and-columns/_index.md

 // The path to the documents directory. const dataDir = path.join(__dirname, "data");
 const filePath = path.join(dataDir, "book1.xls");
-// Creating a file stream containing the Excel file to be opened const fstream = fs.createReadStream(filePath);
+// Read the Excel file into a Buffer (Uint8Array) const fileBuffer = fs.readFileSync(filePath);

-// Instantiating a Workbook object
-// Opening the Excel file through the file stream const workbook = new AsposeCells.Workbook(fstream);
+// Instantiating a Workbook object with file buffer const workbook = new AsposeCells.Workbook(fileBuffer);

 // Accessing the first worksheet in the Excel file const worksheet = workbook.getWorksheets().get(0);